aisgbnok/handbrake-guide/README.md

-# HandBrake Guide (Quick and Dirty)
+# HandBrake Guide

-This basic guide provides instructions on how to use HandBrake for converting low-resolution analog and DVD media into modern digital formats.
+This document serves as a basic exploration of Handbrake's video transcoding capabilities, focusing on converting legacy analog and DVD media into contemporary digital formats.
+While the `Super HQ 1080p30 Surround` preset provides a robust foundation for source material up to 1080p resolution, an understanding of the underlying encoding parameters empowers users to fine-tune the transcoding process for superior results tailored to specific content characteristics and quality objectives.

+> [!IMPORTANT]
-The guide assumes that your source media is no larger than 1080p and recommends the `Super HQ 1080p30 Surround` preset for such cases.
+> If your source media is no larger than 1080p, the `Super HQ 1080p30 Surround` preset suffices.
-In this case no modifications are necessary; however, some notable settings are described below.
+> In this case, no modifications are necessary; however, some notable settings are described below.

+## Summary

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/images/handbrake-summary-dark.png">
   <source media="(prefers-color-scheme: light)" srcset="/images/handbrake-summary-light.png">
   <img alt="HandBrake Summary Tab" src="/images/handbrake-summary-light.png">
 </picture>

-## Summary

 ### Align A/V Start